These terms apply to all services provided by Yrless Limited

 Termination by Yrless

-13.8 If your services are terminated for any reason you must still pay us for your use of the services provided to you up to the date of termination which may also include charges to the end of your billing period.
+13.7 If your services are terminated by us for any reason you must still pay us for your use of the services provided to you up to the date of termination which may also include charges to the end of your billing period.

 14. FAULTS AND CALL-OUT SERVICES